 It is also designed to be gentle on your dog’s stomach, as it is made with easily digested proteins and carbohydrates.

-While Purina is usually not a favorite brand among dog food advocates, this formula does seem to be fairly decent.
+While Purina is usually not always a favorite brand among dog food advocates, this formula does seem to be fairly decent.
 It has a very short ingredient list and contains no corn, wheat, or soy.

 - Salmon is #1 ingredient